lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 * 10 points - `^`: raise current answer to the user number and return the result
 * 5 points - `inv`: invert the current answer and return the result
 * 10 points - `pert`: perturb the current value by multiplying by a random double within the range `[0.95, 10.05]` and return the result
-* 10 points - `printAnswer`: prints the answer right justified inside a unicode box
+* 5 points - `printAnswer`: prints the answer right justified

 ### Additional functionality
 * 5 points - the user can type `pi` instead of a number and the class varialbe